574 words

 • TLS and encryption between nodes enabled by default — no extra setup.

-If you’re already living in the Docker CLI, Swarm feels like home.
+Already living in the Docker CLI?
+Swarm feels like home.

 📖 Mirantis Docker Swarm Docs